 Derivita & The 2 Sigma Problem

-Bloom proved what's possible.
+Bloom demonstrated what's possible.
 The question was always scale.

 Benjamin Bloom ran a controlled experiment with identical students, identical materials, and identical time.
 The only variable was the learning condition.
 One group sat in a conventional classroom of 30.
 Another worked one-on-one with a tutor.

-His follow-on question — the one that has driven education research for 40 years — was: can group instruction ever approximate what a great tutor does?
+His follow-on question — the one that has driven education research for 40 years — was: what can we do at scale, and affordably, to close the gap between conventional instruction and what we know is possible?

 Bloom's Three Conditions